 HISTORY

 The Southampton Trails Preservation Society (STPS) was founded in 1986 by a group of horseback riders when they discovered that the scenic trails they rode were being lost to development.
-Many other community members realized the importance of saving the walking and hiking trails of the Town of Southampton and joined in this preservation effort.
+Many other community members recognized the importance of preserving the Town of Southampton’s walking and hiking trails and joined this preservation effort.

 Today, STPS is a not-for-profit organization of volunteers dedicated to protecting historic trails, preserving greenbelts and open space, and creating new trail systems.
-STPS also includes Horses on Trails (HOT) which encourages recreational horseback trail riding.
-We originated and annually participate in The Great East End Cleanup and organize community activities on National Trails Day (in June) and South Fork Trails Day weekend (in October).
+STPS also includes Horses on Trails (HOT), which encourages recreational horseback riding on trails.
+We originated and annually participate in The Great East End Cleanup and in South Fork Trails Day weekend (in October).
+Over the course of four decades, the Southampton Trails Preservation Society has sponsored thousands of free weekend hikes led by experienced volunteers.
+Some particular favorites: Daffodils blooming at Morton Wildlife Preserve at the end of March…Laurel blooming at Laurel Valley County Park in June…Walk-it-off hike on the Friday after Thanksgiving.

-Our volunteers work hard to create public trails, among them the Paumanok Path, a 125-mile long regional trail, which stretches from Rocky Point in Brookhaven Town to the Atlantic Ocean at Montauk Point in East Hampton Town.
+Our volunteers work hard to create public trails, among them the Paumanok Path, a 125-mile-long regional trail, which stretches from Rocky Point in Brookhaven Town to the Atlantic Ocean at Montauk Point in East Hampton Town

 Some favorite hiking trails are: